plblum/jivs/packages/jivs-configanalysis/README.md

 let vm = new ValidationManager(config);
 ```
 ### explorer: ConfigAnalysisResultsExplorer
 *explorer* is a `ConfigAnalysisResultsExplorer object`, with the complete results of the analysis in its `results property`.
-It is a tree with some depth, so its not easy to navigate.
+It is a tree with some depth, so it's not easy to navigate.
 So ConfigAnalysisResultsExplorer includes a number of helper functions.

 ```ts
 interface IConfigAnalysisResultsExplorer {